dotnet/machinelearning-modelbuilder/.github/ISSUE_TEMPLATE/getting_started_bug.md

 ---

 **System Information (please complete the following information):**
- - Model Builder of CLI Version:
+ - Model Builder or CLI Version:
  - Visual Studio Version (if applicable):

 **Describe the bug**